SajavaC/SalesDB/README.md

 ## Business Applications & Impact

-This analytics engine transitions operational workflows from manual spreadsheet checking to automated SQL-driven insights:

-1.  **Cross-Channel Quantity Reconciliation**: Unifies disparate naming conventions by mapping text-based retail sales data to standardized GFS ItemCodes, allowing direct comparison with physical wholesale shipment volumes.
-2.  **Automated Master Data Governance**: Implements automated exception monitoring to flag newly opened stores missing from the master registry, ensuring 100% data compliance before analysis.
-3.  **B2B Order Cycle Forecasting**: Using advanced relational queries to calculate historical ordering frequency (order gaps) per item per store, directly optimizing supply chain stock management.
+This database was designed to support day-to-day supply chain operations by turning raw sales and distributor data into actionable information.

+Its primary business applications include:

+1. **Sales & Shipment Reconciliation**
+   Standardizes retail sales data from the POS system and compares it with wholesale shipment data from the distributor.
+This helps identify whether purchasing patterns align with actual product consumption.

+2. **Master Data Validation**
+   Automatically checks for newly opened stores or unmatched store names after each data import, ensuring all sales records are properly linked before analysis.

+3. **Order Pattern Analysis**
+   Analyzes historical ordering frequency for each product and each store, providing visibility into purchasing behavior and helping support inventory planning and replenishment decisions.

 ---